-Table 4.9: Impact assessment of employment and business creationopportunities opportunities for members from the local community and creation of additional business and economic opportunities in the area
+Table 4.9: Impact assessment of employment and business creationopportunities

+Nature: Creation of employment and business opportunities associated with the operational phase

+pnase

 Without Mitigation With Enhancement

 Extent Local and Regional (1) Local and Regional (2)

 Duration Long term (4) Long term (4)

 Magnitude Low (4) Low (4)

 Probability Probable (3) Definite (5)

 Significance Low (27) Medium (50)

 Status Positive Positive

 Reversibility N/A N/A

 Irreplaceable loss of resources?
 No No

 Can impact be enhanced?
 Yes

 Enhancement: See below

+Cumulative impacts: Creation of permanent employment and skills and development opportunities for members from the local community and creation of additional business and